I-PEX High-performance Compact Connector Used in Bat Research

 For Dr. Kloepper, her view on success includes something else: in addition to completing what would amount to groundbreaking research and industry applications, she wants people outside her field to understand the potential gains and become as excited about this research as she is.

-For more information on this project and for all other information about I-PEX Connectors, contact us.
+For more information about I-PEX, contact us.